antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode3

 R2 is hosting a large collection of all types omic datasets.
-Use the grid box to search and get some grips on the datasets R2 is hosting, just  to get some feeling with the the large collections of the dateset in R2.
+Use the grid box to search and get some grips on the datasets R2 is hosting, just  to get some feeling with the large collections of the dateset in R2.

 * In the main page in R2, click on dataset  name  in box 2.
 Using the grid box 'Tissue/Tumor/Disease/Misc' and find out how many colon related sets R2 is hosting.